harleengrewal2007/Induction/README.md

 -Causmic Club

+**"Day 4: Mind, Machines & Meaning — A Journey Within and Beyond"**

 Following an insightful morning of peer-to-peer learning in C++ and the foundational concepts of electronics and electrical engineering, students gathered in the auditorium for a thought-provoking session by Priya Darshni Ma’am, centered on Universal Human Values.

 Ma’am began by bringing our scattered attention to one universal struggle: Distraction.
 Through her words, she gradually peeled away the layers of noise we live with — social pressure, external validation, and the unrelenting buzz of the outside world — to reveal something often neglected: our inner voice.